Tetricz/site-tetricz/content/projects/tetricz.com.md

 ## V2 - For some class

 This version was a nice little template that I had made for use in a class.
-I thought about completely reworking it into an actual template, but I honestly can't say that would want to finish it.
+I thought about completely reworking it into an actual template, but I honestly can't say that I want to finish it.
 I don't like the color scheme and the layout is a bit funky.
 There is a chance that [V2](https://www.tetricz.com/archive/v2/) may someday become a complete template, maybe even for Zola.
 Who knows? ¯\\\_(ツ)\_/¯

 ## Current - Made with hermit_zola template